 Our faculty have taught Global Seminars on six continents.
-We also now welcome proposals for select locations in the United States.
-For summer 2024, the proposal review committee welcomes proposals not only in highly popular Western European locations, but also in diverse locations such as Africa, Asia, Australia, and South America.
-We also strongly encourage proposals for study away in US destinations, but please consult with Jim Galvin before beginning a proposal because not all options may be feasible.
+It may also be possible to offer a program in select US locations depending on having a vetted and approved local partner.
+For summer 2025, the proposal review committee welcomes proposals not only in highly popular Western European locations, but also in diverse locations such as Africa, Asia, Australia, and South America.
+We also encourage proposals for study away in US destinations, but please consult with Jim Galvin before beginning a proposal because not all options may be feasible.
 We welcome proposals that address topics of diversity, equity and inclusion.